 Where do they come from?
-These little PITAS have a nose for produce and can smell a ripe piece of fruit (or a glass of Pinot Grigio) from afar.
-And, since these winged home invaders are so tiny they can easily find their way inside our kitchens.
+These little PITAS have a nose for produce and can smell a ripe piece of fruit (or a glass of Pinot Grigio) from miles away.
+And, since these winged home invaders are so tiny they can easily find their way into our homes.

 They may also hitch a ride home on the fruits or vegetables we buy at the grocery store via eggs laid on the skin of ripe or fermenting fruit.
 Creeeeeeeepy.

 Fruit flies can develop from egg to adult in just 8 days.
 Kids—they just grow up so fast these days.
 And they are persistent little buggers.
 Even if you get rid of the produce on your counter, it may not help.
 They don’t actually need fruit to keep reproducing.
-They can breed in other mmmmoist (ick…I hate that word) surfaces like inside your plumbing, or on an old sponge or dish cloth.
+They can breed in other mmmmoist surfaces like inside your plumbing, or on an old sponge or dish cloth.